What Do I Do When My Tax Return Is Audited?

 Calling a Lawyer Can’t Hurt

-If the IRS requests a significant amount of information—more than you can reasonably provide by mail—an in-person audit may be necessary.
+If the IRS requests a significant amount of information—more than you can reasonably provide by a correspondence audit—an in-person or field audit may be necessary.
 At this point, if not before, you should consider hiring an Illinois tax attorney.
 Working with a tax attorney is especially important if you disagree with the result of the IRS audit.
-You have the right to seek review of an auditor's determination with IRS management, and if necessary the IRS Office of Appeals or the U.S. Tax Court.
+You have the right to seek review of an auditor’s determination with IRS management, and if necessary the IRS Office of Appeals or the U.S. Tax Court.

 “You really want to be proactive with the IRS as much as possible,” Mazzone says.
 “There are a lot of deadlines that, if you let them pass, it will immediately close the case and send it to appeals or they’ll immediately assess.”

-The biggest benefit of a tax attorney is familiarity with the system and institutional knowledge of the IRS.
+The biggest benefit of a CPA, tax professional or tax attorney, is familiarity with the system and institutional knowledge of the IRS.
 “Any time that goes by where you don’t respond appropriately or don’t have enough knowledge to make the right first impression, that can be big,” Mazzone says.
 “A professional will know how to manage the conversation and limit the scope of the audit to what the IRS is looking for.
 You don’t want to open yourself up to a larger-scope audit.”

 Worrying about cost is an understandable concern, Mazzone says, but any reputable attorney will level with you from Day 1.
 “You want to find a professional who’s up front right from the beginning.
 It can get very expensive because it can be a lot of work.
 But if the assessed liability is minimal, you want a lawyer who says it’s worth doing a cost analysis and figuring out if it’s worth seeking representation, just paying it, or trying to work on portions of it yourself.”